Hillebrand Gooseneck Desk Lamp

-Other versions: Also made in a black edition: the brass parts are chromed and the flexible adjustable goose-neck tube is black.
+Other versions: This Hillebrand gooseneck desk lamp was also made in a black edition.
+The brass parts are chromed and the flexible adjustable gooseneck tube is black.

 Egon Hillebrand Leuchtenfabrik, Neheim-Hüsten was founded on may 15, 1881 by plumbing and fitter master Egon Hillebrand as a producer of nickel silver lids for beer pitchers, established household appliances, kerosene lamps and storm and carriage lanterns.